+Parabolic dunes form when sandy surfaces are partially covered with vegetation.
+That means parabolic dunes are reversed barchans with wind direction being the same.
 Seif is similar to barchan with a small difference.
-Seif has only one wing or point.The lone wings of seifs can grow very long and high.They appear as long ridges of considerable length but low in height.
+Seif has only one wing or point.
+This happens when there is shift in wind conditions.
+The lone wings of seifs can grow very long and high.
+Longitudinal dunes form when supply of sand is poor and wind direction is constant.
+They appear as long ridges of considerable length but low in height.

 Transverse dunes are aligned perpendicular to wind direction.
 These dunes form when the wind direction is constant and the source of sand is an elongated feature at right angles to the wind direction.
 They may be very long and low in height.
 When sand is plenty, quite often, the regular shaped dunes coalesce and lose their individual characteristics.
+Most of the dunes in the deserts shift and a few of them will get stabilized especially near human habitations.